mihainsto/6string/README.md

 # ![6string logo](https://github.com/mihainsto/6string/blob/main/client/public/IconWhite_Background.png?raw=true)

-6string is a web application that aims to help guitar players learn new songs and visualise the songs and the cords into a frendly 3D enviroment.
+6string is a web application that aims to help guitar players learn new songs and visualize the songs and the chords into a friendly 3D environment.

 This is my Bachelor's Degree Final Project for the Faculty of Mathematics and Computer Science of the University of Bucharest.
-This project combines multiple fields like: Frontend web development, Backend web Development, Algorithmics, Mathemathics and 3D Modelling and Animation.
+This project combines multiple fields like Frontend web development, Backend web Development, Algorithmics, Mathematics, and 3D Modelling and Animation.